DirtyHairy/r77-firmware-ng/README.md

    dongle and access a shell via SSH (see below).

-**IMPORTANT:** If there is a file called `sys` on your SD card, the firmware will delete it and create the directory in its place.
+**IMPORTANT:** If there is a file called `sys` on your SD card, the firmware will delete it and create a directory in its place.

 # Known issues